hitecherik/BlankBlog/README.md

 The main aims of BlankBlog are:

 - Keep it simple
-- Don't use external libraries
 - Make it easy to build upon

-To do this, I haven't included any stylesheets and there are only four settings: MySQL details, password (for posting), blog name and blog URL.
+To do this, I haven't included any stylesheets or external libraries and there are only four settings: MySQL details, password (for posting), blog name and blog URL.

 ## Installing BlankBlog